-impaired definition across the EU.
+implementation of the default and impaired definition across the EU.
 To this extent, the non-performing definition should act as a harmonised asset quality concept.

-In recent years, a significant amount of guidance has emerged of relevance to the regulatory default definition, most notably the "Guidelines on the application of the definition of default under Article 178 of Regulation (EU) No 575/2013" (EBA GL 2016/07) and the "Regulatory Technical Standards on the materiality threshold for credit obligations past due under Article 178 of Regulation (EU) No 575/2013" (EBA RTS 2016/06).
-In addition, the Basel Committee on Banking Supervision's Guidance on credit risk and accounting for expected credit losses (referred to as "BCBS Guidance on CRAECL") was published in December 2015.
+In recent years, a significant amount of guidance has emerged withof relevance forto the regulatory default definition-, most notably the "Guidelines on the application of the definition of default under Article 178 of Regulation (EU) No 575/2013" (EBA GL 2016/07) and the "Regulatory Technical Standards on the materiality threshold for credit obligations past due under Article 178 of Regulation (EU) No 575/2013" (EBA RTS 2016/06).
+In addition, the Basel Committee on Banking SupervisionSupervision's Guidance on credit risk and accounting for expected credit losses (referred to as "BCBS Guidance on CRAECL") was published in December 2015.
+In addition, the EBA launched its consultation paper entitled "Draft Guidelines on credit institutions' credit risk management practices and accounting for expected credit losses" in July 2016.